Abstract

 While a constant value memory limit like SZ_64_KiB

-may be a good choice for some (larger) embedded systems, there are also cases where the memory allocation should follow the size of the input data.
-For these cases, a Flexible_Memory_Reservation
+be a good choice for some (larger) embedded systems, there are also

-can be used in conjunction with API function Init_With_Header
+used in conjunction with API function Init_With_Header

-.
-The following flexible memory reservations are available:
+following flexible memory reservations are available:

 Use_First